-Typically teens are more lax with spending your money and show more restraint when spending theirs.
-If your teens have a job or gets an allowance, a great way to teach them responsibility is to have them pay partial or full balances on their credit cards.
+Typically, teens are more lax with spending your money and show more restraint when spending theirs.
+If your teen has a job or gets an allowance, a great way to teach them responsibility is to have them pay partial or full balances on their credit cards.
 Doing so will teach them how to appreciate the value of money.

 Save your teens from future financial ruin

-Have you or your teens gone “credit card wild” and need a way out of debt?
+Have you or your teens gone “credit card wild” and need a way out of credit card debt?
 If swiping has left you drowning in debt, call Consolidated Credit for help at 1-888-294-3130.
 Our certified credit counselors are standing by to take your call.
-You may also request a free Debt & Budget Analysis online.